Student Code of Conduct

 Any alleged violation of federal, state, or local laws, regulations, or local ordinances is prohibited.
 Violation of any NIU policy not specifically stated in the Student Code of Conduct.
 This also includes State of Illinois Executive Orders when applicable.

-The procedure to adjudicate alleged incidents of academic misconduct is the same procedure outlined in both the Undergraduate and Graduate Catalogs.
-Nothing in the Student Code of Conduct shall supersede information in either the Undergraduate or Graduate Catalogs.
+The procedure to adjudicate alleged incidents of academic misconduct is the same procedure outlined in both the Undergraduate and Graduate Catalogs and is detailed below to serve as a resource.

 Academic Misconduct Jurisdiction